 - Sign up for Wheelock Works, an online job listing system that has part-time, full-time, summer, internship, and volunteer opportunities.

-- Begin making connections for the future by attending the Career Center Career Fairs to learn about different organizations, to meet employers in person, and to find out what kinds of skills/qualifications that organizations are looking for in successful candidates.
+- Begin making connections for the future by attending the Career Services Career Fairs to learn about different organizations, to meet employers in person, and to find out what kinds of skills/qualifications that organizations are looking for in successful candidates.

 - As appropriate, gather documents from your practicum or internship for your portfolio.